Boarders/slick-blog/site/posts/peano.md

 ```

 The slightly gnarly explicit arguments in the second case are to help along the rewrite
-mechanism as it didn't seem to cooperate with a less verbose alternative.
+construction as it didn't seem to cooperate with a less verbose alternative.

 The other proof is similarly a case of following our nose (or rather following the
 typechecker).
 We first remind ourselves of some equality principles we have imported